IhorHorchakov/spring-security-jwt-authentication/README.md

 It can also carry all the user’s claims, such as username, roles & permissions, so the service provider does not need to go into the database or external systems to verify that authentication data for each request - that data is extracted from the token.

+A JWT consists of three parts: header, payload, and signature.
+The header contains metadata about the token, such as the algorithm used to sign it and the token type.
+The payload contains the claims, which are the statements about the user or the data.
+The signature is the result of applying the algorithm to the header and the payload, using the secret key or the private key.
+The three parts are separated by dots and encoded in Base64URL format.

 ![client-server-flow](https://github.com/IhorHorchakov/spring-security-jwt-authentication/blob/master/img/jwt-client-server-flow.png?raw=true)

 1) The client logs in by sending their credentials to the identity provider.